Note: This page is highly mathematical.

 1 – 2.3e-4, so that there the emissions boost would lead to a net temperature reduction (for the same average emissions) of about 0.065℃.

 Studies show that global warming has been leading to night-time low temperatures increasing more than in day-time high temperatures.
-In other words, has been decreasing.
-The above result indicates that the reduction in the amplitude of diurnal temperature variation,
+In other words,

 , is not likely to contribute significantly to changes in the GMST (global mean surface temperature).